edwilf/chromite-bug-bounty/README.md

 This repository consists of python scripts to generate RISC-V assembly for testing the Regfile + Bypass + Scoreboard in the Chromite core developed by incore semiconductors

 The Register file is a part of the decode stage in the pipeline.
 It consists of 32 registers, each of 32 bit width if the architecture supported by core is RV32.
-There are 2 read ports and 1 write port.
+There are 2 read ports and 1 write port.More information regarding the register file is given [here](https://chromite.readthedocs.io/en/using-csrbox/chromite.html#register-file)

 Bypass logic: It is introduced to solve data hazards.
 Data dependencies between subsequent instructions can lead to lower performance due to the necessity of stalls to ensure program integrity.This method involves adding multiplexers in front of the ALU